 Participants also brought children’s toys to decorate a memorial altar.

-The flags remain on display on the Ganado Road side of the church until Wednesday June 2.
+The flags remained on display on the Ganado Road side of the church until Wednesday June 2, 2021.

 The 2020 Witness Palestine Film Festival closed on November 1.
 This festival went online because cinemas in New York State have been closed due to covid-19.
 In an effort to support the amazing Little Theatre, our home since 2012, we advertised with them, which meant our programs were listed on their web site and on the marquee on East Avenue.